Optimal Rates for $O(1)$-Smooth DP-SCO with a Single Epoch and Large Batches: Introduction

-\begin{enumerate} \item {\bf (Accelerated) DP stochastic recursive gradient descent} (\algo) (Section~\ref{sec:utilAnalysis}): In this work we provide a differentially private variant of Nesterov's accelerated stochastic gradient descent~\cite{lan2012optimal,bansal2019potential}.
-We use the idea of stochastic recursive gradients (SRGs)~\cite{nguyen2017sarah,zhang2022differentially} to approximate the gradient update at each stage, and use DP matrix factorization based continual counting machinery~\cite{denisov2022improved,Dwork-continual,CSS11-continual} to approximate the SRGs.
+\begin{enumerate} \item {\bf (Accelerated) DP stochastic recursive gradient descent} (\algo) (Section~\ref{sec:utilAnalysis}): In this work we provide a differentially private variant of Nesterov's accelerated stochastic gradient descent~\citep{lan2012optimal,bansal2019potential}.
+We use the idea of stochastic recursive gradients (SRGs)~\citep{nguyen2017sarah,zhang2022differentially} to approximate the gradient update at each stage, and use DP matrix factorization based continual counting machinery~\citep{denisov2022improved,Dwork-continual,CSS11-continual} to approximate the SRGs.

-\item {\bf Obtaining optimal DP-SCO errors with improved number of batch gradient steps} (Theorem~\ref{thm:mainthm-simplified}): We show that \algo can achieve optimal DP-SCO errors for smooth convex losses, in a~\emph{single epoch} with batch gradient steps of $T\approx\sqrt n$ (batch size $B=n/T)$, and~\emph{exactly two gradient calls per data point}.
-We required two technical ideas to achieve this: a) reducing the learning rate of non-private Nesterov's method to account for the noise added due to privacy, and b) show that there exists appropriate choice of parameters for the algorithm under which the SRGs are low-sensitive (i.e., does not change too much by changing one data sample in the data set $D$).
+\item {\bf Obtaining optimal DP-SCO errors with improved number of batch gradient steps} (Theorem~\ref{thm:mainthm-simplified}): We show that \algo can achieve optimal DP-SCO errors for $O(1)$-smooth convex losses, in a~\emph{single epoch} with batch gradient steps of $T\approx n^{1/4}$ (batch size $B=n/T$), if the unconstrained population risk minimizer $\bfx^\dagger$ is within the constraint set $\calC$.
+Furthermore, with $T\approx \sqrt n$ (batch size $B=n/T$) when $\bfx^\dagger\not\in\calC$.
+Our algorithm~\emph{exactly two gradient calls per data point}, and is single epoch, and does not make any convexity assumption for privacy guarantees. \end{enumerate}